igrigorik/http-client-hints/draft.md

 When a client receives Accept-CH, it SHOULD append the Client Hint headers that match the advertised field-values.
 For example, based on Accept-CH example above, the client would append DPR, RW, and MD headers to all subsequent requests.

+_Issue: Does the opt-in mechanism apply to third-party resources on the same page? iframes?_

 ### Interaction with Caches